 - 1. Provide a rich academic climate that challenges students. - 2.
-Offer programs of study that provide the knowledge foundation, context, and current state of the disciplines. - 3.
-Provide a core program working in concert with major programs that builds a foundation for self-directed exploration and lifelong learning. - 4.
-Develop students' ability to navigate the interconnectedness of knowledge. - 5.
+Offer programs of study that provide the intellectual foundation, context, and current state of the disciplines. - 3.
+Provide a core program that works in concert with major programs to lay the groundwork for self-directed exploration and lifelong learning. - 4.
+Develop students' abilities to navigate the interconnectedness of knowledge. - 5.
 Prepare students to succeed in a world of rapidly changing technologies and global interdependencies. - 6.
-Provide graduate programs of study characterized by intellectual advancement, research and scholarship, and continuing development of professional skills. - 7.
-Assess the curricula to advance student learning. - 8.
+Provide graduate programs of study characterized by intellectual advancement, research and scholarship, and continual development of professional skills. - 7.
+Assess the curriculum to advance student learning. - 8.
 Provide pathways for the development of innovative programs, courses, and core experiences.